scc-digitalhub/nefertem/docs/03-modules.md

 # Modules

+`nefertem` is an extensible framework that allows to add new functionalities through the use of plugins.

+There are two types of plugins:

+- **operations**, plugins that allow to execute operations of data quality
+- **plugins**, plugins that allow to extend the functionalities of the operations through the use of new frameworks

+The **operations** extend the functionalities of the `run` object, and includes new methods to execute and new metadata to log.
+They also define the a specific **plugin** category related to them.
+These **plugins** are the ones that actually execute the operations.

+Out-of-the-box, `nefertem` provides the following operations:

+- `inference`
+- `profiling`
+- `validation`
+- `metrics`

 ## Inference

 The inference is the process where a framework try to infer the data schema of a `DataResource`.